headsnet/domain-events-bundle/README.md

 ### Doctrine

-The bundle will create a database table called `event` to persist the events in before dispatch.
+The bundle will create a database table called `event` to persist the events before dispatch.
 This allows a permanent record of all events raised.

+The database table name can be configured - see *Default Configuration* below.

 The `StoredEvent` entity also tracks whether each event has been published to the bus or not.